DanielWillett/unturned-asset-file-vscode/Docs/format/data-refs.md

 ## Properties

-All Data-Ref targets can contain the following properties:
+Data-Ref targets can use the following properties:

 | Property | Description | Targets |
 | - | - | - |